open-contracting/standard/standard/merging.md

 Merging gets more complicated when trying to merge arrays / lists of data.

 We adopt two approaches to merging arrays:
-- override (the same treatment as the fields above)
+- overwrite (the same treatment as the fields above)
-- overrideByKey (override looks for a uniqueID when making the merge)
+- overwriteByKey (overwrite looks for a uniqueID when making the merge)

-For most array fields, override is used.
+For most array fields, overwrite is used.

-OverrideByKey is used on only two arrays:
+OverwriteByKey is used on only two arrays:

 - Awards
 - Contracts

-First, we will discuss, basic override.
+First, we will discuss, basic overwrite.
 In this strategy a list of objects must **always be given in the same order** in each release.
 Whilst this may be a problem for data quality, the alternative, as used in awards and contracts is that every object requires a unique value, which is also practically challenging.

-Basic, override works as follows, where the value of Item 2 changes:
+Basic, overwrite works as follows, where the value of Item 2 changes:

 <pre>
 release_1_snippet = {